yoshisuga/MAME4iOS/README.md

 The trigger buttons are mapped to analog controls and should be useful in assigning for pedal controls, for example.

 ## Siri Remote
 MAME4iOS is now usable on a AppleTV using only the stock Siri Remote.
-You can only play games that use only the A and X buttons.
+You can only play games that use only the A and B buttons.

 to start playing a game, hit MENU and select "Coin + Start" from the list.